yssource/rhai/README.md

 Initializing and maintaining state
 ---------------------------------

-By default, Rhai treats each [`Engine`] invocation as a fresh one, persisting only the functions that have been defined but no top-level state.
-This gives each one a fairly clean starting place.
-Sometimes, though, you want to continue using the same top-level state from one invocation to the next.
+By default, Rhai treats each [`Engine`] invocation as a fresh one, persisting only the functions that have been defined but no global state.
+This gives each evaluation a clean starting slate.
+In order to continue using the same global state from one invocation to the next, such a state must be manually created and passed in.

-In this example, we first create a state with a few initialized variables, then thread the same state through multiple invocations:
+In this example, a global state object (a `Scope`) is created with a few initialized variables, then the same state is threaded through multiple invocations:

 ```rust
 use rhai::{Engine, Scope, EvalAltResult};